DRojasLey/katas-practice/katas/72-kata/72-kata.md

 ## Notes about the Solution:

-This a very clear example of how the binary search works
+This a very clear example of how the binary search works, can be considered the literal clear algorithm

 ---